The ultimate guide to network diagrams

 Network diagram symbols and icons

-When it comes to mapping your system architecture, every diagram is made up of standardized network diagram icons.
-Whether you’re a seasoned developer or a complete technophobe, these symbols’ consistency makes it easier to understand the network and how it works.
-Some of the most common symbols include:
+When mapping your system architecture, every diagram is made up of standardized network diagram icons.
+Whether you’re a seasoned developer or a newbie, these symbols help you understand the network and how it works.

 These icons may look different depending on how they are represented by different providers.
 For example, Cisco, AWS, and Azure all use icons to represent the various components that make up their systems.